viktoriyaloshkarova/Light-sound-memory-game/README.md

 ## Reflection Questions
 1. If you used any outside resources to help complete your submission (websites, books, people, etc) list them here.
-[No outside resources were used]
+No outside resources were used

 2. What was a challenge you encountered in creating this submission (be specific)?
 How did you overcome it?
-[I encountered an issue conneting sound to buttons.
-I double checked my code as well as changed browsers which resolved the issue.]
+I encountered an issue conneting sound to buttons.
+I double checked my code as well as changed browsers which resolved the issue.

-3. What questions about web development do you have after completing your submission? (recommended 100 - 300 words) [Are there any other projects likw this to create on my own time?
-I'd love to experiemnet more with this.]
+3. What questions about web development do you have after completing your submission?
+Are there any other projects likw this to create on my own time?
+I'd love to experiemnet more with this.

 4. If you had a few more hours to work on this project, what would you spend them doing (for example: refactoring certain functions, adding additional features, etc).
-Be specific. (recommended 100 - 300 words)
+Be specific.
-[With a few more hours on my hands I would try to implement as many optional features as possible as well as implemeenting some of my own features. ]
+With a few more hours on my hands I would try to implement as many optional features as possible as well as implemeenting some of my own features.